adonath/adonath.github.io/content/home.md

 and [Fermi-LAT](https://fermi.gsfc.nasa.gov) but also X-ray observatories such as [Chandra](https://chandra.harvard.edu).
-By advocating openess I hope to facilitate collaboration between astronomical observatories for better, more open and reprocible science.
+By advocating openess I hope to facilitate collaboration between astronomical observatories for better, more open and reproducible science.

 I'm the lead developer of the open source software package [Gammapy](https://gammapy.org), sub-package maintainer of [Astropy](https://astropy.org) and a member of the